 Our role is not to praise or condemn Cromwell.
-He is a controversial figure to some; our role is simply to present the facts and various interpretations of his life and allow visitors to make their own minds up about him.
+He is a controversial figure to many; our role is simply to present the facts and various interpretations of his life, telling his story 'warts and all' and allow visitors to make their own minds up about him.

 The Museum is operated by an independent charity, the Cromwell Museum Trust.

 You can get a flavour of the Museum through this short video tour with our Curator: